 Another huge thank you to Tom for taking the time to send your opinion over! 🤓

-And to add to what you’ve said here, I honestly believe the fact that Gutenberg was met with so much backlash just goes to show how resistant people are to change which is a very dangerous attitude.
+And to add to what you’ve said here, I honestly believe that Gutenberg was met with so much backlash shows how resistant people are to change, which is a very dangerous attitude.

 Even if Gutenberg caused you a lot of hassle in the short-term because you had to upgrade 100s of WordPress websites that are on a maintenance plan for your agency, there is no doubt that it is and will continue to make the post/page editor a lot easier to use for clients in the years to come.